barisbozkurt/AutomaticPCGclassification/README.md

 It is suggested that you create a virtual environment, install dependencies.
 Following that step, to run the experiments, activate your environment, cd to the 'scripts' folder and run in terminal:
 $python SingleRepeatedExperiment.py

+The script performs 5 random experiments with random splits of train-validation sets (test set is fixed for all experiments).
 The results are written in data/results folder.

-If you would like to simply check quickly results produced for one sample run, example resulting files are available in the 'exampleResults' folder including:
+If you would like to simply check results produced for one sample run (5 learning experiments), example resulting files are available in the 'exampleResults' folder including:
 - png files: plots of learning curves (acc vs epoch#, loss vs epoch#) and ROC curves
 - _res.txt files: contains measures for the system including confusion matrix, sensitivity, specificity, F-measure, etc.
 - other .txt files: log of experiments
+(files for each of the 5 experiments are shared)